Salary sacrifice arrangements

 A salary sacrifice arrangement refers to an arrangement between an employer and employee whereby the employee agrees to forego part of their future salary or wage in return for some other form of non-cash benefits of equivalent cost to the employer.

-The ATO treats “effective salary sacrificing arrangements” and “ineffective salary sacrificing arrangements” differently.
-To be an effective salary sacrifice arrangement, the arrangement must:
+The Australian Taxation Office (ATO) treats 'effective salary sacrificing arrangements' and 'ineffective salary sacrificing arrangements' differently.
+To be an effective salary sacrifice arrangement, it must:

 - Be entered into before the employee performs the work,